Daily doses

 It makes you the active protagonist of your health.

-Instead of simply “taking pills,” you’ll begin to understand how each medication contributes to your overall well-being.
+Instead of simply taking pills, you will begin to understand how each medication contributes to your overall well-being.

 Change #2: From reacting to preventing